 As a CENTA student, you will belong to a consortium well-resourced to provide you with extensive training to give you confidence in all aspects of your research.
 The partnership draws together relevant expertise from a complementary set of research organisations to train scientists capable of making outstanding contributions to their discipline, and able to apply their knowledge to the challenges facing the UK economy, the quality of life of its citizens, and the state of the global environment.

-Please refer to the How to Apply section towards the bottom of this page and follow the guidelines ensuring you download the complete the CENTA Studentship Application Form and upload it with your online PhD application.
+Please download and complete the CENTA Studentship Application and upload it to your online PhD application.